Skip to main content

 as sum(x)/count(x)

-The following query computes the average age of Carl's grandparents:
+The following query computes the average income of Murre's parents:

 from Person p